db00lean/Capstone/Hardware/ReadMe.md

 Please do not change the file tree!

 # Library:
 Parts libraries used in Univseral Converter Altium project.
-These parts libraries contain all symbol and footprint files.
-To install open the .libPkg file in Altium which will automatically open all the other files
+These parts libraries contain all symbol and footprint files.\n To install open the .libPkg file in Altium which will automatically open all the other files

 # Resources: